Optimal Pure Differentially Private Sparse Histograms in Deterministic Linear Time: Circuit-Based MPC Protocol for Sparse Histograms

-\paragraph{Privacy Blanket Merging.} We describe how to pad the non-dummy entries in $I_1$ with sampled entries from $I_2$ to produce an output array of size $n + k$.
+We describe how to pad the non-dummy entries in $I_1$ with sampled entries from $I_2$ to produce an output array of size $n + k$.
 At this stage, all entries in both $I_1$ and $I_2$ are represented as triples.
 We begin by appending $I_2$ to the end of $I_1$, resulting in an array of size $2n + k$.

 Next, we sort the combined array based on the first component of each triple.
 We then scan the array to identify duplicates—elements appearing in both $I_1$ and $I_2$—and convert the copy from $I_2$ into a dummy triple, ensuring that the original from $I_1$ is retained.
 After this deduplication step, we re-sort the array so that all dummy triples appear at the end.
 Then, we drop the third component from each remaining triple, converting them into pairs.